Journaly/journaly/README.md

 |---- cypress/
 |---- packages/
 |------ web/ # Our core application that users engage with on the web
-|------ j-mail/ # A simple managed queue service for handling transactional emails from within the app
+|------ j-mail/ # An application handling transactional email via a messaging queue and scheduled jobs against the DB
 |------ j-db-client/ # A database client that can be imported into any service to interact with the db
 |-------- schema.prisma # our database schema
 |-------- migrations/